 Long brown hair with a money piece frames the face beautifully.
 Ladies with dark hair looking for simple lightening hairstyles should always ask for a bright, money-piece streak that frames their face.

 Adding a money piece to the front hairline is the perfect way to add boldness to your usual highlights!
 A money piece hairstyle can be in any color tone and customizable to match any skin complexion and hair base color.
-Have some fun with this trendy hairstyle.
+Have some fun with the trendy money piece hairstyle.

 A face-framing money piece is a great way to make a statement if your current hair is dull-looking.
 Money pieces are face-framing highlights that add contrast and dimension to your tresses.
-This hair trend is highly desirable and won’t disappoint you.
+The money piece hair trend is highly desirable and won’t disappoint you.

 A blonde money piece for a brunette is stylish, trendy, and a fun way to brighten up brown hair.
 On dark brunette hair, a blonde money piece will require touch-ups every 4-6 weeks.